Geraint Thomas: In popular culture

 Welsh-speaking fans of Geraint had begun singing a version of Titw Tomos Las by Hogia'r Wyddfa, a popular Welsh-language quintet from the 1960s and 1970s.
 The song, which is about the blue tit bird (Titw Tomos Las in Welsh) emphasised Geraint's surname, spelt Tomos in Welsh.
 BBC Radio Cymru promptly recorded an updated version of the song with two members of Hogia'r Wyddfa as well as contemporary group, Siddi, and brass band, Band Pres Llareggub, as well as local children.
 The song was recorded for Aled Hughes's morning programme on the national Welsh language station and shared on social media.

 Welsh singer-songwriter Max Boyce wrote a poem in honour of Thomas's Tour de France victory, "The Boy Who Climbed a Mountain", which Boyce performed at Thomas's Cardiff homecoming event in August 2018.

 In December 2019, an hour-long documentary titled Geraint Thomas:The Road Will Decide was broadcast on the BBC.
 It followed Thomas' 2018 Tour de France win as well as the feelings of his wife, Sara.

 Personal life

 Thomas met his wife, Sara Elen Thomas, through a mutual friend.
-The couple reside in Monaco, and were married in St Tewdrics House Chepstow, Wales, a Grade II listed Italianate villa that they purchased in October 2015.
+The couple reside in Monaco, and were married in St Tewdrics House, Chepstow, Wales, a Grade II listed Italianate villa that they purchased in October 2015.
 Geraint and Sara still own the property to this day and it is run as a wedding venue.
 The couple have a son, whose birth was announced on 4 October 2019.
 Thomas is a fan of Arsenal F.C.

+Thomas published his autobiography, According to G, in October 2025.